I only wanted to make some heart-shaped cookies.

 Undeserved grace right there.

-How I need to be reminded we all fall short of glory.
+I need to be reminded we all fall short of glory.
+Boy, do we ever.

-But grace say this to our hearts… you are worth the saving.
+But grace say this to our hearts – you are worth the saving.
+I’ve got you covered.

 Beautiful.
-That’s how the Father sees the ones willing to hold their arms up in surrender to Him.
+That’s how the Father sees the ones willing to receive that outpouring.

-And what a beautiful thought – to have the privilege to proclaim a glory beyond us, to bless others even in our imperfections, to be strong when we are weak, to know the power of a boundless love… simply because His grace has poured over us. ❤
+But what a beautiful thought – to proclaim a glory beyond us, to bless others even in our imperfections, to be strong when we are weak, to know the power of a lavish love… simply because His grace has covered us. ❤